I’m a web developer mainly, but I have a design background so I can also design if it’s needed.

 The following are steps I follow as a guide:

-- Election of tools to use: programming languages, frameworks or not, architecture of the project
+- Tools to use: programming languages, frameworks or not, architecture of the project

 - If the site requires databases, I design the tables, columns and the relation with each other

 - Front-End stage: I build the layout and make sure it doesn’t break in any device or browser.
 Test, test, test

 - Back-end: program the classes, database interactions functions, etc. Test, test, test

 - Implementation of the front-end layout and back-end code.